HyunSeobKim/CHEM-BERT/README.md

 # MergedBERT

-Pre-training BERT with molecular data for merged molecular representation.
+Pre-training BERT with molecular data for learning merged molecular representation.

-## Usage for pretraining
+## Usage for pre-training

 Make directory for saving models.